tombruijn/dotfiles/README.md

 ### Environment, ZSH, Sublime configuration

 Next, clone this Git repository to your $HOME directory and initialize/update the submodules and finally hook everything up by running the `install` script.

     git clone git://github.com/tombruijn/dotfiles.git $HOME/dotfiles
-    cd $HOME/dotfiles && git submodule init && git submodule update --recursive && ./install
+    cd $HOME/dotfiles && git submodule init && \
+      git submodule update --recursive && ./install

 This should set up the symlinks from the dotfiles directory to your `$HOME` directory, do not remove the `dotfiles` directory.

 ### Sublime plugins

-Install the following Sublime plugins through Sublime package control once it's installed.
+Install the following Sublime plugins through Sublime package control once it is installed.

 - [Package Control](http://wbond.net/sublime_packages/package_control)
 - [RSpec](git clone git://github.com/SublimeText/RSpec.git)